Priyanka Gandhi meets the families of 2 who were killed in UP violence

 Citizenship law, NRC 'anti-poor': Priyanka Gandhi joins protesting students at India Gate

 Violent protests have been going on nationwide over the contentious Citizenship (Amendment) Act.
 So far UP has seen the violent protest in large-scale.
-In Delhi also students, intellectuals and activists came out showing protest demonstration against the CAA.
+Also in Delhi, students, intellectuals and activists came out showing protest demonstration against the CAA.

-In Assam and West Bengal also people showed huge protest.
+In Assam and West Bengal too people showed huge protest.